R2Northstar/NorthstarWiki/docs/modding-and-development/development/reviewing.md

 * **Approve**: You found no issues when looking at the code or during testing.
 * **Request changes**: Either something in the code doesn't look right or you found bugs during testing.

+{% hint style="warning" %}
+Approval reviews should **always** contain information about what parts of the code you looked at or tested.
+Approvals without comment or a single _LGTM_ are not useful and will be dismissed. \
+Some exceptions to this rule are e.g. approving a single line comment typo fix, though even than the review should say something along the lines of "LGTM as it's just single line typo fix in a comment".
+In a nutshell it should be obvious to a future reader why you approved a PR without the reader having to look at the file diff first.

+Contributors with reviewer access may see their role removed should they leave (multiple) empty/_"LGTM"_ reviews.

+If you want to "approve" a pull request because you like the feature it implements, please opt for simply giving the PR a "👍" reaction instead.
+{% endhint %}

 Finally, click on _"Submit review"_.
 Your review is now publicly visible, congrats! :D